toombj95/my-portfolio/DisneylandApp/README.md

-** 🎢 Ultimate Disneyland App **
+** 🎢 Ultimate Disneyland App (Educational Project)

-A Python program that combines Disneyland ticketing and ride tracking — calculate ticket costs for your party and explore ride wait times, all in one app!
+A Python-based project created for a programming class, inspired by the theme park experience.
+This is an unofficial and educational simulation of ticketing and ride-tracking features.

 ![Ultimate Disneyland App Screenshot](./DisneylandApp.png)